 An introverted leader will have a more calculated and personal approach and get energy from thinking about where the team is headed but may be slow to take action.

 Every behavioral result on the dashboard can give a new perspective on how you naturally operate and where your strengths and blind spots may be.
-If you really want to take advantage of these insights you can download the available reports for each behavioral assessment to take a deep dive into the common characteristics for each type.
+If you really want to take advantage of these insights you can download the available reports for each behavioral assessment to take a deep dive into the common characteristics of each type.

 When digging into your personality here are some questions you can consider: